B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/getting_started/overview.rst

 A `REST API <https://restfulapi.net/>`_, built with `Flask <https://flask.palletsprojects.com/en/1.1.x/>`_, a Python web development microframework, is available to allow users to interact with the Virtuoso database.
-It also facilitates the integration with the `chewBBACA suite <https://github.com/B-UMMI/chewBBACA>`_ to support the development of modules that will handle schema upload, download and synchronization from the command line.
+It also facilitates the integration with `chewBBACA <https://github.com/B-UMMI/chewBBACA>`_ to support the development of modules that will handle schema upload, download and synchronization from the command line.